|Bob's Hikes

 the last intersection before entering Azusa Canyon, this will be Sierra Madre Ave..
 On the

-left will be a Stop N Go
+left will be a

-purchased at the ranger station about a mile further up Azusa Ave but it doesn't open until 9AM.
+Adventure Pass which is required to park at the trailhead.
+Adventure Passes can also be purchased at the ranger station about a mile further up Azusa Ave but it doesn't open until 9AM.

-Continue up Azusa Canyon for about 8 miles, past the two reservoirs, until you come to the
+Continue up Azusa Canyon for about 10 miles, past the two reservoirs, until you come to the intersection of the East Fork Road.
+Turn right on the bridge over the

-area and continue on for about 5 miles.
-The road ends in the Coyote Flats parking lot, which has
+Off Highway Vehicle (OHV) area and continue on for about 6 miles.
+The road ends in the Coyote Flats parking lot (See photo below), which has bathroom facilities.

 Special notes about this hike:

-There are about 15 river crossings along the first part of the trail so be prepared to get
+There are about 5 river crossings along the first part of the trail so be prepared to get

 a little wet.
 The best time to do this hike is late spring, early summer.
 Too early